rewiringamerica/buildstockbatch/docs/installation.rst

    https://cloud.google.com/storage/docs/creating-buckets
 .. _gcloud CLI: https://cloud.google.com/sdk/docs/install

-Per-developer setup
+Per-user setup
 ...................
-One-time setup that each developer needs to do on the workstation from which they'll launch and manage BuildStockBatch runs.
+One-time setup that each user needs to do on the workstation from which they'll launch and manage BuildStockBatch runs.

 1. `Install Docker`_.
 This is needed by the script to manage Docker images (pull, push, etc).